-"Call Date" means the date(s) set forth in the Escrow Deposit Agreement for the refunding of the Refunded Bonds.
+"Call Date" means the dates specified in the Escrow Deposit Agreement for the refunding of each series of the Refunded Bonds.

 "Capital Appreciation Bonds" mean Parity Bonds, the interest on which accrues and compounds, payable at maturity or earlier redemption.